open-mmlab/mmpretrain/docs/en/useful_tools/verify_dataset.md

 # Verify Dataset

-In MMClassification, we also provide a tool `tools/misc/verify_dataset.py` to check whether there exists **broken pictures** in the given dataset.
+In MMPretrain, we also provide a tool `tools/misc/verify_dataset.py` to check whether there exists **broken pictures** in the given dataset.

 ## Introduce the tool